mannat-07/Ecommerce_Follow_Along/README.md

 Create a new page to showcase the product details.
 Add functionality for selecting quantity.
 Implement an "Add to Cart" button.

+**Milestone 17**

+Write the cart schema to store products.
+Write an endpoint to store receive and store product details in cart.